nickkossolapov/fame-boy/README.md

 There are still a few gaps with the real hardware that I may or may not get to (but would like to).

-- No Game Boy Color support or sound.
+- No Game Boy Color support.
+- Somewhat poor performance in web after adding sound (still investigating)
 - Limited emulator configuration (no fast-forward, key remapping, or custom palettes).
 - Missing battery saves (SRAM) and save states.
 - Hardware inaccuracies (e.g. scanline-based rendering instead of pixel FIFOs, instant DMA transfer, and missing a few hardware bugs).